stormpath/Turnstile-Perfect/README.md

 # Stormpath

 Turnstile is built by [Stormpath](https://stormpath.com), an API service for authentication, authorization, and user management.
-If you're building a website, API, or app, and need to build authentication and user managmeent, consider using Stormpath for your needs.
+If you're building a website, API, or app, and need to build authentication and user management, consider using Stormpath for your needs.
 We're always happy to help!